Categories

 Back to the good parent again.
 A good parent clearly expresses what they want and expect from the child.
 Bad parents fall into inane behaviors like expecting the child to be able to read their minds and anticipate the parent’s wants and needs.
 This is how poor boundaries are created.
 Teaching the child that they are only responsible for responding to clearly expressed information sends them on a path toward developing good boundaries and healthy relationships.
 The most common example of bad parenting I see is punishing a child for a behavior that was not proscribed ahead of time.
 To be effective, punishments must be clearly explained and clear limits set well before any behavior takes place.

-This whole concept of expectation that others should be able to anticipate what our needs or wants are and its reverse that we should be able to do the same for them is ridiculous.
+This whole concept of expectation that others should be able to anticipate what our needs or wants are (and its reverse, that we should be able to do the same for them) is ridiculous.
 It is based on the illusion that other people feel the same way we do about everything and the even greater illusion that they will see things from our perspective.
 Our thoughts and feelings are invisible to everyone else and their thoughts and feelings are invisible to us.
 More importantly, we are the center of our universe and they are the center of their universe.
 Thus, down deeply no one ever truly can see things from another person’s perspective.
-We can’t walk in another person’s shoes, we can only imagine things from our perspective and guess what they might be experiencing.
+We can’t really walk in another person’s shoes.
+We can only imagine things from our perspective and guess what they might be experiencing.
 So if we want others to know and respond to our thoughts and feelings, we have to express them – out loud – and in a way that they can somewhat understand from inside their world view.

 Point 3: Build relationships with good boundaries based on clear expression and no expectations or entitlements.